 - New Town: The best place to stay in Edinburgh for sightseeing & shopping.
 New Town is also home to many of the top hotels in Edinburgh.

-- Leith: The best district to stay in Edinburgh for travellers looking for a more local experience with a seaside vibe.
+- Leith: The best area to stay in Edinburgh for travellers looking for a more local experience with a seaside vibe.
 Leith is a great place for experiencing Edinburgh’s local seafood & nightlife.

-- Dean Village: A quieter corner of Edinburgh that’s the top area to stay for experiencing the city’s local charming including some cool boutique shops and small local pubs.
+- Dean Village: A quieter corner of Edinburgh that’s the top district to stay for experiencing the city’s local charming including some cool boutique shops and small local pubs.

-✔ Best area to stay in Edinburgh for culture and history
+✔ Best area in Edinburgh for culture and history

 As you may expect, Old Town is where you’ll find some of the oldest buildings in the city.
 It’s the most iconic area and home to the top things to see & do in Edinburgh.